MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/add-web-resource.md

 6. Select **OK** to save the resource.

-7. Optionally, you might want to remove the existing notes control, or move it to a tab or section that is marked to be not visible by default.
+7. Optionally, you can remove the existing notes control.
+Or move it to a tab or a section marked to be not visible by default.

 8. Save the form, and then publish the changes.